graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik-documentation-en.md

 For questions and comments on the tools or maps, contact the respective participants.
 For the Hackathon questions and comments in general go to [Graph Commons Contact page](https://graphcommons.com/contact).

-_This event could not be possible without [Ayça Aldatmaz](https://twitter.com/manythingoes) and [Ahmet Kızılay](https://twitter.com/ahmetkizilay)'s labor, and without the participating mentors  [mentörlerin](https://graphcommons.github.io/hackathons/2015/08/21/istanbul-yapisal-gazetecilik/#konular-mentorler-kaynaklar).
+_This event could not be possible without [Ayça Aldatmaz](https://twitter.com/manythingoes) and [Ahmet Kızılay](https://twitter.com/ahmetkizilay)'s labor, and without the participating [mentors](https://graphcommons.github.io/hackathons/2015/08/21/istanbul-yapisal-gazetecilik/#konular-mentorler-kaynaklar).
 We thank you all.
-Also we thank you [Serdar Paktin](https://twitter.com/paktin) for disseminating the announcements._
+Also we thank you [İmre Azem](https://vimeo.com/user28727396) for the video documentation and [Serdar Paktin](https://twitter.com/paktin) for disseminating the announcements._

-_Thank you [Chamber of Architecture](http://www.mimarist.org/) for hosting us._
+We are grateful to [Chamber of Architecture](http://www.mimarist.org/) for hosting us._

 _[Photograph on the top of the page](https://twitter.com/gulayozkan/status/643096200271556608) is by [Gülay Özkan](https://twitter.com/gulayozkan)._